South Saskatchewan River Basin Adaptation to Climate Variability Project

 Spring 2012 saw the launch of a new project with aims to harness the energy and creativity of southern Albertans to explore practical options for adapting to climate variability and change.
 Water is fundamental to community sustainability and growth, and the way water is managed in the South Saskatchewan River Basin (SSRB) will become even more important in the face of changing weather patterns and climate.

-In January 2012, the Climate Change Emissions Management (CCEMC) Corporation awarded funding for the SSRB Adaptation to Climate Variability Project.
+In January 2012, the Climate Change Emissions Management (CCEMC) Corporation (as of 2023 called Emissions Reduction Alberta) awarded funding for the SSRB Adaptation to Climate Variability Project.
 The funds were provided to Alberta Innovates-Energy Environment Solutions and WaterSMART Solutions Ltd. to support the first stage of this adaptation work.

 This initiative built on and integrated existing data, capacity and knowledge of water users and decision makers to improve understanding and explore how to manage for the range of potential impacts of climate variability throughout the SSRB’s river systems.
 This understanding supported collaborative testing and development of practical and implementable adaptive responses to climate variability, from the local community scale to the provincial scale.
 Using existing analytical and decision-support tools, the project engaged many people and groups to build: